dgKrajnik/dgkbank/readme.md

 2. [KOTLIN 1.2](https://kotlinlang.org/docs/tutorials/command-line.html)

 ### Installing:
-A step by step series of examples that tell you how to get a development deployment running.
+sA step by step series of examples that tell you how to get a development deployment running.
 ##### STEPS-
 Ensure that you have the build.gradle file with the deployNodes task in the project root.